daveho/freepoll/README.md

 ```
 make depend
-make
+make -j
 ```

+(The `-j` option is just so `make` uses all of your CPU cores.)

-The executable is called `freepoll`.
+The command line executable is called `freepoll`, and the GUI executable is called `freepoll-gui`.

 ## License